DIPSAS/emetra/README.md

 # emetra
 Low-level libraries and components from **FastTrak** application.
-Existing code that has passed peer review will be moved here based on a set of critera, the code ...
+Existing code that has passed peer review will be moved here.
+The decision to do so will be based on a set of critera.

+## The code ...

 1. Is used by **FastTrak** and/or related tools
 2. Has functionality that is general in nature, or can be useful to other teams.